-> Websites are often the lifeblood of an organization.
-Marketing a brand online, setting up an eCommerce operation, and publishing news and other content via blogs are critical strategies for businesses today.
+Websites are often the lifeblood of an organization.
+Whether it’s marketing a brand online, setting up an eCommerce platform, or creating a central repository through a content management system are critical for businesses today.
 The various functions and capabilities of a website are often tied to the perception of a brand.

-Reaching the right customers through optimized content, and immersing visitors with effective web design techniques allow for many businesses to differentiate themselves from competitors (and garner increased market share).
+Reaching the right customers through optimized content, and immersing visitors with effective web design techniques allow for many businesses to differentiate themselves from competitors.
 But when a website lags behind in terms of trending technologies and approaches to web development, the increasingly tech-savvy consumer will negatively judge a brand by their website.

 In the same way that retailers and restaurant chains strategically assess and carefully implement updates to physical locations, brands should hold their websites to the same scrutiny and attention to detail.
 If you’re wondering whether or not your own website is meeting the expectations of today's digital consumer, the following list will help you assess a website and decide if it's time for a redesign or complete rebuild.

 Mobile devices are the new standard when it comes to computing.
 We are officially in the Post-PC era when it comes to the device of choice for consumers.
-In fact, 25% of all web traffic in the world came from a smartphone or tablet (which means brands must optimize their websites for mobile users).
+In fact, 25% of all website traffic in the world came from a smartphone or tablet.

-Not only do websites need to be optimized for mobile device screen sizes, but they must also attend to touchscreens and finger-tips rather than a mouse click.
+Not only do websites need to be optimized for mobile, but they must also attend to touchscreens and finger-tips rather than a mouse click.
 Buttons, content, and other user interface features must adapt to smartphones and tablets.
-If not, consumers will encounter a clunky mobile version of a site and cancel their purchase.
+If not, consumers will encounter a clunky mobile version of a website and end their visit.

-Responsive web design (RWD) is an approach to web design that adapts page elements for specific devices.
+Responsive website design (RWD) is an approach to mobile website design that adapts page elements for specific devices.
 RWD can allow for one website that optimizes itself for tablets, smartphones, and PCs accordingly.
 Leading to open access for potential customers regardless of the device they use to surf the web.

-Load times are more important than ever when it comes to reaching consumers online.
+Website load times are more important than ever when it comes to reaching consumers online.
 Some studies have gone to pinpoint how each additional second of load time can reduce online sales by 7%.
-Given that many consumers are spending hours a day with light-weight speedy mobile apps, that expectation regarding responsiveness and quality will carry over to websites whether brands like it or not.
+Given that many consumers are spending hours a day with light-weight speedy mobile applications, that expectation regarding responsiveness and quality will carry over to websites whether brands like it or not.

-To counteract this problem, brands must consult with web development teams to discover what aspects of a website are holding it back from optimal performance.
+To counteract this problem, brands must consult with web development companies and web design teams to discover what aspects of a website are holding it back from optimal performance.
 Is it poor code?
-Are images and video files bulking down the site?
+Are images and video files bulking down the website?
 There are countless factors that come into play.
 Brands should also reach out to their web hosting provider to assess bandwidth usage and potential solutions.

 A recent Nielsen study found that the average American spends around 60 hours every week on a digital device.
 This adds up to a consumer base that is increasingly perceptive when it comes to critiquing digital experiences (specifically when it comes to the redesign of a website or mobile app).
 Mobile apps have also added to the pace of progress in web design.